 This Joint Committee has been appointed to carry out duties under Section 48(4) of the Countryside (Scotland) Act 1967, namely to provide, lay and improve, maintain and manage Mugdock Country Park.
 The Joint Committee is acting on behalf of East Dunbartonshire Council and Stirling Council in this regard.
 Administrative and Funding Arrangements for Mugdock Country Park are conducted in accordance with the Minute of Agreement between East Dunbartonshire Council.
-A new Minute of Agreement between the authorities is effective for the period 2019 to 2024 and is due to be signed in the near future.
+A new Minute of Agreement between the authorities was signed on 9 February 2016, and was effective from 1 April 2016.
 Capital expenditure is now split 50/50 between the respective authorities, and Stirling Council pays a fixed revenue contribution of £50,000 per annum.

-The net assets of the Joint Committee at 31 March 2021 were nil.
+The net assets of the Joint Committee at 31 March 2020 were nil.
 Title to the community assets of Mugdock Country Park rests with Stirling Council.
 Under the revised management agreement, which came into effect from 1 April 2008, East Dunbartonshire Council has beneficial use of the fixed assets of Mugdock Country Park.
 East Dunbartonshire has a lease on these assets for £1 per year until 2049.
 Accordingly, it has been considered appropriate that the Park's fixed assets are consolidated into the accounts of the Council.
-At 31 March 2021, the total net book value of the Park's buildings and equipment was £0.643m and of community assets was £2.180m.
+At 31 March 2020, the total net book value of the Park's buildings and equipment was £732,243 and of community assets was £2,180,000.